-- Any student with extenuating circumstances who has been placed on financial aid suspension status may submit an appeal for reinstatement. - An undergraduate student who had financial aid suspended for not meeting the minimum 2.0 cumulative grade-point average may have financial aid reinstated the semester after reaching a cumulative grade-point of 2.0 or higher, provided all other standards are being met.
+An undergraduate student who had financial aid suspended for not meeting the minimum 2.0 cumulative grade point average requirement may have financial aid re-instated the semester after his/her cumulative grade point average has been brought up to at least a 2.0, provided all other standards to receive financial aid are being met.

-A student who has had financial aid suspended for failing to complete 67% of the attempted credits but has brought the completion percentage to a minimum of 67% may have financial aid reinstated the semester after they meet the standard, provided all other standards to receive financial aid are being met.
+A student who had financial aid suspended for failing to complete 67% of his/her attempted hours and since suspension, has brought the completion percentage to a minimum of 67%, may have financial aid reinstated the semester after he/she meets the standard, provided all other standards to receive financial aid are being met.